-The burning characteristics of wood treated with creosote is different from that of untreated wood.
+The burning characteristics of wood treated with creosote are different from that of untreated wood.
+Consult the manufacture for information on the flammability characteristics of wood treated with copper-organic oil-based preservatives.

 5.3 Cutting after treatment

 It is best practice to treat wood in its final dimensions. reworking should be limited to cross cutting, boring, drilling or notching and exposed surfaces should be given two liberal brush coats of a suitable preservative as recommended by the manufacturer of the industrial wood preservative.